Two Days in Bern Itinerary: Old City, Gurten, & Museums

 10

-I think you’ll also appreciate the view of the old city while walking along Kirchenfeldbrücke.
 From the bridge, you can get a different perspective of the old town’s skyline—it’s picture-perfect.
 Facing the old city, you can see a panorama that includes the Bundeshaus, Bern Casino, and Bern Cathedral.

 By the way, in addition to some of the museums mentioned earlier, you can also find the Natural History Museum, Kunsthalle Bern (an art museum), and Alpine Museum in Kirchenfeld.
 There are several restaurants near the museums, so you might not need to leave Kirchenfeld and return to the old city for lunch.

-Visiting a few museums in one day can be tiring.
-This is especially true if you enjoy visiting museums and can spend hours exploring, strolling, and standing to appreciate the exhibits.
 If you need some pampering and relaxation, you might want to check out Hammam & SPA Oktogon.
-We’ll discuss it later, but in a nutshell, it’s a beautiful spa with a unique bathing experience in its 4-story building.
-Let me share the four museums that I think are the most interesting in Bern.
+In a nutshell, it’s a beautiful spa with a unique bathing experience in its 4-story building.

 The Bern Historical Museum is the second-largest historical museum in Switzerland.